Four Confederate statues once stood as Baltimore landmarks. Now their pedestals stand ready to send new messages.

 In their 2016 report, the scholars, historians and artists on the panel discarded any notion that the statues were benign: “The monuments studied by this commission were yet another tool used to glorify White supremacy, and that vision is indefensible today,” they wrote.
 They recommended that the Taney and Lee-Jackson statues be removed and “a very serious recontextualization” added to the others.

 The Democratic mayor deemed any removal cost-prohibitive, instead providing explanatory plaques at all four sites.
-But in August 2017, a white nationalist rally in Charlottesville that turned deadly inspired her successor, Democrat Catherine Pugh, to order all four taken away.
+But in August 2017, a white nationalist rally in Charlottesville that turned deadly inspired her successor, Democrat Catherine E. Pugh, to order all four taken away.

 Workers quietly completed the task the night of Aug.
 16. The next morning, Baltimore awoke to the empty pedestals left behind.
 The statues are kept in an undisclosed location.